StarChart-Labs/flare-plugins/README.md

 - Add a reference to credentials read from environment variables `BINTRAY_USER` and `BINTRAY_API_KEY`.
 These variables must be defined if the credentials are used
   - These credentials can be referenced by `${credentials.bintray.username}` and `${credentials.bintray.password}'
 - Increases the logging level of test events in sub-modules
+- Adds tasks to generate sources and javadoc jars, and adds them to the project's acrhives artifact configuration

 Individual plug-ins used to apply these changes: